zeppelinhangar/selfhosting/docs/setup/operating-systems/linux-docker.md

 ## Build and Start the bot

-`docker compose -f docker-compose.production.yml build docker compose -f docker-compose.production.yml up -d`
+`docker compose -f docker-compose.production.yml up -d --build`

-**NOTE**: Make sure to `build` the bot every time you update/change the source code.
+**NOTE**: Make sure to run the above command every time you update/change the source code.

 The bot will pull images and build other images, create the containers, and start them.
 It will probably take about a minute or two to start.